-This e-bike comes with a rim magnet that is attached to the valve on the tire's tube.
-When you're ready to change the tube out, make sure to replace the rim magnet.
+This e-bike comes with a rim magnet that is attached to the valve on the tire's inner tube.
+When you are ready to change the tube out or move to tubeless, make sure to put the rim magnet back in place.
 Why?
-Because the rim magnet houses the bike's speed sensor, which tells the motor that it's moving and what it's doing.
+Because it houses the bike's speed sensor, which tells the motor what the wheel is doing.